 Walter N. Torous, Massachusetts Institute of Technology

-Abstract: We investigate the dynamic game between equity and debt holders in a trade-off model with proportional debt issuance costs.
-Both with and without ex ante commitment there is an optimal capital structure and debt maturity.
-In equilibrium the firm only issues debt infrequently and in a lumpy fashion.
-Even without issuance costs, the firm retains positive tax benefits because creditors observe when the firm issues debt and therefore discipline equity holders not to deviate to more aggressive policies.
+Abstract: We investigate the dynamic game between equity and debt holders in a tradeoff model of capital structure with proportional debt issuance costs.
+There is an optimal capital structure as well as debt maturity both with and without ex ante commitment.
+Creditors discipline equity holders not to issue debt too aggressively and therefore in equilibrium the firm only issues infrequently and in a lumpy fashion.
+This result holds even without issuance costs and firms retain positive tax benefits in contrast to recent dynamic capital structure models allowing additional debt issuance.
 High credit risk firms cannot always issue debt without commitment whereas low credit risk firms are practically indifferent between committing or not.

 Discussant: Chao Ying, Chinese University of Hong Kong